betterangels/buoy/readme.txt

 This is a feature, bugfix, and security release.
 Please update your Buoy as soon as you can.

-**Important update notice for WordPress version 4.4 admins:** If you are still using WordPress version 4.4 you must first activate the [REST API plugin](https://wordpress.org/plugins/rest-api/) *before* updating Buoy.
-If you have updated to WordPress 4.5 already you do not need the additional plugin, and if you update later you can delete the REST API plugin after updating to WordPress 4.5.

 In this release:

-* [Security](https://github.com/meitar/better-angels/issues/157): Built-in chat system no longer exposes chat messages to unauthenticated users.
 * Privacy: Replace Google Maps with OpenStreetMaps.
 With this change, Buoy no longer relies on any non-free (proprietary) code.
-* Usability: New users automatically have three (empty) teams created for them when they sign up.
-* Feature: New chat room option "Jitsi Meet" offers full-featured video conferencing for incident chat rooms via [Jitsi Meet web service](https://meet.jit.si/).
-    * Site admins who want Buoy incident chat rooms to support video conferencing need to change the [Buoy chat system setting](https://github.com/meitar/better-angels/wiki/Buoy-Administration-Guide#chat-system-options) in their Buoy's admin settings screen.
+* Feature: Chat rooms now support videoconferencing and live-streaming courtesy [Jitsi Meet](https://meet.jit.si/).
 * [Feature](https://github.com/meitar/better-angels/issues/115): Multiple default teams are now supported.
     * You can now set more than one team as your "default."
 These are teams whose members will be sent notifications when you press the big red Alert button.
 Setting a list of teams as your default instead of just one gives you more flexibility in what the Immediate Alert button does.
-* [Bugfix](https://github.com/meitar/better-angels/issues/126): Fixed screen flickering when using built-in chat system.
-* Bugfix: Sending a new message now correctly scrolls to the newest message in built-in chat system.
-* Bugfix: SMS notifications are no longer broken for security-enhanced Buoys running [WP PGP Encrypted Emails](https://wordpress.org/plugins/wp-pgp-encrypted-emails/).
-Learn more about [securing your Buoy](https://github.com/meitar/better-angels/wiki/Security-advice).
-* [Bugfix](https://github.com/meitar/better-angels/issues/163): Default settings are correctly set when network-activated on a Multisite install.
+* Usability: New users automatically have three (empty) teams created for them when they sign up.
+* Many bugfixes and additional performance improvements.

 = Version 0.1.2 =